Mori-Zwanzig latent space Koopman closure for nonlinear autoencoder: Mori-Zwanzig formulation for nonlinear autoencoder (MZ-AE)

 \section{Mori-Zwanzig formulation for nonlinear autoencoder (MZ-AE)}

-The proposed MZ-AE framework is a data-driven method that utilizes a nonlinear autoencoder for identifying the observables $\mathbf{\hat{g}}$.
-An approximate finite Koopman representation $(\mathbf{\tilde{K}}_{\Delta})$ is obtained that governs the linear evolution of these resolved observables.
-Simultaneously, the dynamics in this approximate invariant subspace are closed by accounting for the effect of unresolved observables through the memory term (see equation~\eqref{eq:Discrete_Projected_Mori_Zwanzig}).
-This is parameterized using a long short-term memory (LSTM) network.
-In this section, we lay out the architecture of the different components used in MZ-AE and formulate the objective loss function.
+The proposed MZ-AE framework is a data-driven method with threefold objectives, (i) identify the resolved observables $\mathbf{\hat{g}}$ that span an approximate linearly invariant subspace using a non-linear autoencoder, (ii) obtain an approximate finite Koopman representation $(\mathbf{\tilde{K}}_{\Delta})$ that governs the linear evolution of these resolved observables and, (iii) close the dynamics in this approximate invariant subspace by accounting for the effects of the unresolved observables through the memory term (see equation~\eqref{eq:Discrete_Projected_Mori_Zwanzig}).
+The overall architecture of MZ-AE is shown in Figure \ref{fig:framework}.
+In this section, we lay down the architecture of the different components used in MZ-AE to achieve the objectives stated above.